jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

-With more than 2,000 acres of public green space, the city prizes its natural resources, so perhaps it’s not surprising that it’s one of the only places in the world you’ll find a tree that owns itself.
+With more than 2,000 acres of public green space, the city prizes its natural resources, so perhaps it's not surprising that it's one of the only places in the world you'll find a tree that owns itself.
 As the legend goes, a 19th-century university professor who owned the tallest tree in town decided to deed the land it was on to the oak itself.
-Athens’ citizens went along with it.
+Athens' citizens went along with it.
 Over the years, it became such an icon that when the original tree died, they planted another from its acorns.
-Today, it's one of the Classic City’s top attractions.
+Today, it's one of the Classic City's top attractions.

 <img